cmdjs/specification/draft/module.md

 - Modules are singletons.
 - New free variables within the module scope should not be introduced.
 - Execution must be lazy.
-- With some care, modules may have cyclic dependencies.